-What is an earn-out you ask?
+What is an earn-out?

-An earn-out means agreeing to receive part of the purchase price of the business over an extended though relatively short period.
+An earn-out means agreeing to receive part of the purchase price of the business over an extended, though relatively short, period.

 There are different ways to structure an earn-out